krnotes365/sports/cricket/stadium-tips.md

 # Tips for Cricket Stadium Visit

-Are you going to watch a Cricket Match for the 1st time at Cricket Stadium?
-There here are some tips I have collected from regular folks who goto stadium.
+Are you going to watch a :cricket_game: Match for the 1st time at Cricket Stadium?
+Here are some tips I have collected from regular folks who visit stadiums.

 ## DO's
 1. Be at your Gate by max 1pm as 1.30pm is toss and 1:45pm is national anthem time